Priyanka-gupta1302/sql_Retail_sales_project/README.md

 The following SQL queries were developed to answer specific business questions:

-1. ** Write a SQL query to retrieve all columns for sales made on '2022-11-05?**
+1. **Write a SQL query to retrieve all columns for sales made on '2022-11-05?**:
 ```sql
 SELECT *
 FROM retail_sales